andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

 ### Jumping to `main`

-Once we have a fully initialized system, we can safely jump to `main` and execute the programmer’s portion of the application.
+Once we have a fully initialised system, we can safely jump to `main` and execute the programmer’s portion of the application.

 The most important aspect: once the program reaches `main`, it must be in a standards-conforming state.
 Otherwise, the program’s assumptions will be invalidated.